New! BD Essentials: Turn your team into federal intel-gathering experts

 SIN 1: LACK OF PREPARATION

 The single biggest sin committed by BD and Sales professionals is their lack of pre-call planning and preparation.
 Look at your schedule for next week.
 How much time do you have blocked for customer call planning and preparation?
-I’m guessing it’s zero or very little!
+We’re guessing it’s zero or very little!

 Customers can see a lack of planning and preparation, and they know you are winging it.
 So they mentally disengage and passively participate in the corporate capability briefing or canned presentations knowing there is zero value for them.